Reading time: 3 minutes

-Drought and pests, as well as tissue and root damage, put many trees at risk for internal rot and decay.
+Drought and pests, as well as tissue and root damage, put many trees at risk for internal rot and decay, which can pose a risk to property and public safety in the event a tree fails.
 Sonic tomography allows municipalities and developers to efficiently detect and accurately map tree decay in a non-invasive manner, especially for trees that do not show external signs of decay.

-Sonic tomography allows foresters to detect rot, decay, damaged wood, cavities, and cracks prior to tree failure, allowing clients to avoid the risk (both monetary and to public safety) caused by tree failure.
-Dudek Urban Forester Chris Kallstrand said, “Sonic tomography is useful for evaluating the risk associated with trees, but can also be used during the tree relocation process.
+Sonic tomography allows foresters to detect rot, decay, damaged wood, cavities, and cracks prior to tree failure, allowing clients to avoid the financial and public safety risk caused by tree failure.
+Dudek Urban Forester Chris Kallstrand said, “Sonic tomography is useful for evaluating the risk associated with trees but can also be used during the tree relocation process.
 If a tree is being considered for relocation, this method enables clients to ensure that the tree is structurally sound, so that money is not wasted on relocating trees that may fail due to unseen internal damage.”

-As one of only a handful of firms in California using sonic tomography, Dudek has helped clients evaluate the risks associated with prominent trees in their management areas.
-Trees don’t always exhibit external signs of internal degradation, and, as such, this technology is necessary for identifying an unseen risk.
+As one of the first and most experienced firms in California utilizing sonic tomography, Dudek has helped clients evaluate the risks associated with prominent trees in their management areas.
+Trees don’t always exhibit external signs of internal degradation and, as such, this technology is necessary to identify an unseen risk.
 At first glance, many trees may seem suitable for preservation in the landscape.
-However, upon closer inspection, trees may indicate signs of structural decline, presenting a risk to the community.
+However, upon closer inspection, those same trees may indicate signs of structural decline, presenting a risk to the community.
 With sonic tomography, we can closely inspect the unseen and determine whether a tree is a risk to a community or project site.

-For more information on how sonic tomography could mitigate risk and save your project time and money, contact Christopher Kallstrand at email@example.com.
+For more information on how sonic tomography could mitigate risk in your community and save your project time and money, contact us.